VOLO Software Development Outsourcing Company's Blog

 Lift & Shift

 This approach refers to the modification of an application’s source code to have it run on a different platform.
-Usually, it implies cloud transformation.
+Usually, it implies cloud consulting and transformation.
 We can say that lift and shift is an umbrella term for the rehosting and refactoring approaches.

 Move & Improve